Tom2702/Global_Superstore_Sales_PowerBI/README.md

 This project analyzes Global Superstore sales performance using Power BI.
 The dashboard is designed to help business stakeholders monitor revenue, profit, profit margin, order volume, product performance, market performance, and return rate in one centralized analytical report.

-The dashboard flow is designed to move from a high-level business summary to deeper market and product analysis:

-1. **Executive Summary**: Understand overall sales performance, profitability, order trends, and return rate.
-2. **Market Analysis**: Compare markets by revenue, profit, margin, growth, average order value, and return behavior.
-3. **Product Analysis**: Evaluate category and sub-category performance, best-selling products, profit contribution, and return rate.

 ## Business Objectives

 The main objective is to transform Global Superstore sales data into actionable insights for revenue growth, profitability improvement, market prioritization, product optimization, and return-rate monitoring.